 It’s becoming pretty common for people to pack up their life and take off for an incredible adventure around the world.
 Preparing for a trip like this takes a lot of work, trust me.
-Today I wanted to share with you some of my top tips for preparing for long term travel and the things you absolutely must do to get ready!
+Today I wanted to share with you some of my top tips for preparing for long-term travel and the things you absolutely must do to get ready!

 1. Brush up on the local language

-The chances are you’re visiting places where english isn’t the spoken language.
+The chances are you’re visiting places where English isn’t the spoken language.
 Don’t let that intimidate you because we’re all human and have the ability to communicate beyond just words.
 It is, however, a good idea to brush up on the local language.
 You can find a website online that lists key phrases you need for travel, to help you find directions, get help or express specific dietary needs, or you can buy a phrase book.

-2. Back-up important documents
+2. Backup important documents

 Before you leave home, it’s probably a good idea to invest in a hard-drive or two.
-Back-up your computer or laptop with all your important documents and lock it up somewhere safe, then take another hard-drive with you on the road.
+Backup your computer or laptop with all your important documents and lock it up somewhere safe, then take another hard-drive with you on the road.
 It’s a great way to keep your laptop working fast and ensuring you have a back-up of your photos and videos from your trip should your laptop be stolen.

-I also recommend leaving a copy of all your key documents with a family member of friend, things like photocopies of your passport and birth certificate that have been witnessed by a Justice of the Peace.
+I also recommend leaving a copy of all your key documents with a family member or friend, things like photocopies of your passport and birth certificate that has been witnessed by a Justice of the Peace.
 It’s also a good idea to leave a copy of your itinerary, including flight details and times, hotels and their contact details, with a friend.
 This just ensures your family know how to contact you if needed and it’ll give your mum peace of mind too.

 3. Get qualified

 You may be planning on doing some odd jobs while you’re travelling to give you a source of income on the road.
 A good idea could be to do a short or extended course before you take off, like getting your Responsible Service of Alcohol (RSA) certificate, First Aid qualification or taking a course in Hospitality or Retail Management.
 They’re the type of thing that will set you apart and, hopefully, make it easier for you to get work when you need it.
-Check out Careers Australia, who offer a range of these courses.

 4. Visit your doctor